Malaria in Mozambique

 During Phase 1 in 2014, an epidemiological malaria control profile, historical timeline and malaria indicator poster were produced for Mozambique in collaboration with the National Malaria Control Programme (PNCM).
 Along with the PNCM and partners, the team assembled community-based surveys of malaria parasite prevalence from sources including: peer-reviewed journals, international and national MISAU and academic archives, and national household survey data.
 One thousand and twelve malaria prevalence surveys undertaken between 1982 and 2013 were also identified.
 All these data were collated and analysed to help produce the modelled malaria maps and graphs in the profile.

 As part of Phase 2 work LINK has collated evidence from 164 published articles or MSc/PhD theses and 48 implementation reports/policies.
-LINK is currently working with the PNCM on Phase 2 of the project .
-An updated profile will be available in 2018.
+LINK is currently working with the PNCM on Phase 2 of the project and had a series of meetings with the PNCM and other partners in early 2018.